 Many attorneys have multiple Internet of Things (IoT) devices in their homes, including Amazon Alexa, Google Home, Smart TVs, or wearables like an Apple Watch or Fitbit.
 The best practice is to assume that these devices are listening when on and in range of phone and video calls.
 If you are discussing sensitive legal or client information, turn off and unplug IoT devices, or speak behind closed doors.

 Now is the time to enforce and reinforce prudent security policies.
-By taking proactive steps to address vulnerabilites, law firms can ensure that they are taking all precautions to prevent cyberattacks.
+By taking proactive steps to address vulnerabilities, law firms can ensure that they are taking all precautions to prevent cyberattacks.
 LOGICFORCE provides cybersecurity services specifically for law firms as part of our New Style Legal IT® offering.
-Please request a call for more information on securing and protecticng sensitive data.
+Please request a call for more information on securing and protecting sensitive data.